mustafa-fathur/genprd-api-express/README.md

 **Error Responses:**

 - 404 Not Found - PRD with specified ID does not exist
-- 400 Bad Request - Invalid stage value
+- 400 Bad Request - Invalid document stage value

 ### Download PRD as PDF

 ##### GET /api/prd/:id/download

 Generates and downloads a PDF version of the PRD.
-Updates document_stage to 'finished'.
+Can optionally update document_stage to 'finished'.

 **Authentication Required:** Yes (JWT Token)